 The data reflected in Table One are presented in Figure One, below, which depicts the percent of complaints received, by type of complaint, by quarter.
-As Figure One indicates, the relative percentage of the more serious complaints (Type 2 and Type 3 complaints) have dropped substantially since the beginning of the decree.
+As Figure One indicates, the relative percentage of the more serious complaints (Type 2 and Type 3 complaints) appear to have dropped substantially since the beginning of the decree, although the number of Type 3 complaints indicates numerical a rise for the ninth quarter.